International Visiting Student Program

 - English translation of your medical school transcript and grades

-- Copy of your USMLE Step 1 or 2 score report– To participate in electives at UNC School of Medicine, you must have a passing score on the USMLE Step 1 examination or Step 2 Clinical Knowledge (a passing score on the German ‘Physikum’ exam or a passing score on the ‘IFOM’ is also acceptable).
+- Copy of your USMLE Step 1 or 2 score report– To participate in electives at UNC School of Medicine, you must have a passing score on the USMLE Step 1 examination or Step 2 Clinical Knowledge (a passing score on the German ‘Physikum’ exam or a passing score on the ‘IFOM CSE’ may also be acceptable in certain circumstances).
 An evaluation from a clinical elective at another US institution may be accepted as a substitute for a USMLE score in some instances.
 However, UNC reserves the right to require a USMLE Step score for any applicant.

 - Copy of your TOEFL score report– Minimum acceptable TOEFL scores are 590 for the Paper-based Test and 100 for the Internet-based Test (107 for MEDI or SURY courses with a minimum of 25 in Speaking).
 If you are attending medical school in a predominantly English-speaking country (Ireland, Canada, UK, South Africa, Off-Shore Caribbean American branch school), you may submit a statement to that effect.
 This does NOT include Poland, India, Germany, or Pakistan.
 Alternatively, if you attended secondary school or university in a predominant-English speaking country, you may submit a copy of your transcript or diploma in order for the TOEFL waiver to be considered.
 Lastly, if you completed a clinical U.S. elective, you may submit the Letter of Recommendation or elective evaluation.
 However, TOEFL scores may also be required by UNC for any applicant at the OIA’s discretion.
 The University of North Carolina Office of International Activities in the School of Medicine reserves the right to request a telephone interview to determine adequate fluency.